 Karl Rove: Beto O'Rourke's reparations push could exacerbate 'racial divide'

-Republican strategist Karl Rove ripped Democratic presidential candidate Beto O'Rourke's for his position on reparations and his revelation that he and his wife are descended from slave owners.
+Republican strategist Karl Rove ripped Democratic presidential candidate Beto O'Rourke's for his position on reparations and his revelation that he and his wife descended from slave owners.

 "I think it trivializes the issue.
 I mean ... you feel only urgent about this because in the 1850s, 160 years ago, his forbears had two slaves.
 You know, you either feel that we ought to make reparations ... for slavery because ... you feel it's necessary and a moral obligation, or not," Rove said on "The Story with Martha MacCallum" on Monday.